-Glasgow’s final occupancy of 98% highlights the effect of hosting such high-profile events, with fans flocking in droves to the 13,000 capacity SSE Hydro arena.
+Glasgow’s final occupancy of 98% highlighted the effect of hosting such high-profile events, with fans flocking in droves to the 13,000 capacity SSE Hydro arena.
 The market’s largest increase occurred at 3 weeks out, demonstrating a desire to book earlier in comparison to the large jumps witnessed in other markets.

 Newcastle-upon-Tyne, for example, enjoyed its largest increase in the week prior to the concert.
 This capped an impressive 8 weeks of growth during which occupancy rose from 49% to 83%.
-After losing out to neighbouring Sunderland to host a number of recent gigs, including the Spice Girls, perhaps Newcastle’s appetite for events has been sharpened.
+After losing out to neighbouring Sunderland to host a number of recent gigs, including the Spice Girls, perhaps Newcastle’s appetite for events sharpened.